Gangsta's Paradise: Background and writing

 Coolio, L.V. and Doug Rasheed composed "Gangsta's Paradise" and wrote its lyrics, with Rasheed also serving as the song's producer.
 Stevie Wonder received crediting for the composition and lyrics due to the interpolation of his song "Pastime Paradise" from his 1976 album Songs in the Key of Life.

 The song begins with a line from Psalm 23:4: "As I walk through the valley of the shadow of death", but then diverges with: "I take a look at my life and realize there's nothing left."
 Adding to some of the religious overtones are choral vocals in the background.
 Coolio freestyled the first couple of lines, with the rest of the lyrics coming to him quickly in one sitting.
 He would later claim that the song ultimately came from a source outside himself, saying: "'Gangsta's Paradise' wanted to be born; it wanted to come to life, and it chose me as the vessel."

+The chorus of the song, "Been spending most their lives living in a gangsta’s paradise,” was created by L.V. by stacking the vocals many times to make it sound like a choir.

-Due to the sampling of Stevie Wonder's music, "Gangsta's Paradise" is one of the few Coolio tracks that did not contain any profanity, as Wonder did not appreciate his song being paired with profanity.
-Coolio said, "I had a few vulgarities...and he wasn't with that.
+Due to the sampling of Wonder's music, "Gangsta's Paradise" is one of the few Coolio tracks that did not contain any profanity, as Wonder did not appreciate his song being paired with it.
+Coolio said, "I had a few vulgarities... and he [Wonder] wasn't with that.
 So I changed it.
 Once he heard it, he thought it was incredible."